pierre-bourguet/3-tag-rna-seq/README.md

 http://UPDATELINKLATER

 The pipeline does the following:
-- trim adapters, polyA, low quality base calls
+- trim in 3' to remove adapters, polyA, low quality base calls
-- collapses duplicates based on UMIs (no UMI mismatch allowed, 2 transcript mismatches allowed)
+- collapse duplicates based on 8-bp UMIs (no UMI mismatch allowed, two mismatches allowed in the transcript)
 - randomly subsample to a given number of reads (default: 10 millions)
+- create indexes based on provided genome files
 - map with STAR
 - output stranded and unstranded bigwig files
 - quantify sense and antisense reads with Salmon in alignment-mode